cockroachdb/docs/STYLE.md

     **Example:** Create a Table that Mirrors Key-Value Storage

-2. **Introductory information** should be provided if some context is need to orient the user and can also be used to introduce code blocks.
+2. **Introductory information** should be provided if some context is needed to orient the user and can also be used to introduce code blocks.
 This should be written in a conversational tone.

     **Example:** "CockroachDB is a distributed SQL database built on a transactional and strongly-consistent key-value store.
 Although it is not possible to access the key-value store directly, you can mirror direct access using a "simple" table of two columns, with one set as the primary key:"